ChoiSG/ezclap/README.md

 ## Usage
 EZClap uses a simply command line parser.
 Use `-h` to see the help message.
 There are only two options, and they are straight forward.

-There are currently 9 persist methods: `wmi,user,schetask,access,userinit,failure,runkey,imagefile`
+There are currently 9 persist methods: `wmi,user,schetask,access,userinit,failure,runkey,imagefile,secretkey`

 **Using Binary Payload**